ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 {{% mefigure "images/a-note-on-emily-mills-research-notes.jpg" "Molly Adams via Caroline History Room files." /%}}

 The date of these notes suggests that perhaps the "Note" that Molly gave me was something she created specifically for whoever the new owner would be, and was designed specifically to pique interest in Emily.
-Thank you Molly, you were a great teacher, I wish I had been a better student.

 </article>
 <article>